 10. See the homes of nobles

 And those were my favourite things to do in Seville!
 I visited the city in search of an ‘epic accommodation‘ and found not only an amazing hotel BUT an epic city to go with it!
-I only scratched the surface during my few days there and I can’t wait to return and explore more of Sevilla.
+I only scratched the surface during my few days there and I can’t wait to return and explore more of Seville.
+Find flights to Sevilla with KLM.